immjs/backup-bot/RESTORE.md

 Eventually, your server will have done recovering.

 # What if I need to change something in the encrypted backup file?
-Just send a DM out to the owner including the change and the reason for the change.
+Just send a DM out to me (The bot owner!) including the change and the reason for the change.
 (Don't forget to copy paste, username contains Unicode)

 `ІnfоrМаthеМusіc#8125`